 Berkeley’s Carolyn Merchant explains what ecofeminism isHistorians in the News

-tags: climate change, feminism, environmentalism, Carolyn Merchant, ecofeminism
+tags: climate change, feminism, environmentalism, environment, Carolyn Merchant, ecofeminism

 Climate change is considered one of the most pressing yet divisive issues of this century, and though political in nature, it is indisputably scientific at its foundation.
 But there is a rising field of study that analyzes these environmental issues from an entirely different perspective: the sociological.